Handling Refresh Failures with PL/pgSQL Triggers

 try:

-# Refresh the whole materialized range; the name is bound.
+# Rematerialize the whole range; the view name is bound safely.

 cur.execute(